On two-sided skew braces: Preliminaries

-Following \cite{Rump2007,Smoktunowicz2018b,Bachiller2017b}, we introduce four descending series of subskew braces.
+Following \cite{BCJO19,Rum07,Smo18}, we introduce four descending series of subskew braces.
 We set $A^{(1)}=A^1=A^{[1]}=A_1=A$.
-The right series of a skew brace $A$ is defined as $A^{(n+1)}=A^{(n)}*A$. $A$ is said to be \textit{right nilpotent} if there exists some $n$ such that $A^{(n)}=\{0\}$.
-Similarly, the left series of a skew brace $A$ is given by $A^{n+1}=A*A^n$. $A$ is said to be \textit{left nilpotent} if there exists some $n$ such that $A^{n }=\{0\}$.
-We can also inductively define the series where $A^{[n+1]}$ is the additive subgroup generated by $\bigcup_{1\leq i\leq n}A^{[i]}*A^{[n+1-i]}$.
-We say that $A$ is \textit{strongly nilpotent} if there exists some $n$ such that $A^{[n]}=\{0\}$.
-At last, the derived series of a skew brace $A$ is defined inductively by $A_{n+1}=A_n*A_n$.
-A skew brace is \textit{soluble} if there is some $n$ such that $A_n=\{0\}$.
-The relation between left, right and strongly nilpotency is given by the following result, which is \cite[Theorem 2.30]{Cedo2019}. \begin{theorem} A skew left brace is strongly nilpotent if and only if it is both left and right nilpotent. \end{theorem}
+The right series of a skew brace $A$ is defined as $A^{(n+1)}=A^{(n)}*A$, where $n\geq 1$. $A$ is said to be \emph{right nilpotent} if $A^{(n)}=\{0\}$ for some $n$.
+Similarly, the left series of a skew brace $A$ is given by $A^{n+1}=A*A^n$, where $n\geq 1$. $A$ is said to be \emph{left nilpotent} if $A^{n }=\{0\}$ for some $n$.
+We can also inductively define $A^{[n+1]}$ as the additive subgroup generated by $\bigcup_{1\leq i\leq n}A^{[i]}*A^{[n+1-i]}$, where $n\geq 1$.
+We say that $A$ is \emph{strongly nilpotent} if $A^{[n]}=\{0\}$ for some $n$.
+At last, the derived series of a skew brace $A$ is defined inductively by $A_{n+1}=A_n*A_n$, where $n\geq 1$.
+A skew brace is \emph{soluble} if $A_n=\{0\}$ for some $n$.
+The relation between left, right and strongly nilpotency is given by the following result, which is \cite[Theorem 2.30]{CSV19}. \begin{theorem} A skew left brace is strongly nilpotent if and only if it is both left and right nilpotent. \end{theorem}